bielsalamimo/passman/README.md

 # TODO
 * [ ] Restore from .tar backup
-* [ ] Fix functions to take variables as const when necessary

 # Contributing
 - Use `clang-format` on all files (`make format` runs it)